kanehekili/TSVAccess/README.md

 #### Only needed for backup (in progress - switch to rsync)
 Pure rysnc implementation.
-A timer based service will copy the database and the recorded pictures to another server - to ensure redudanency. pacamn -S rsync must be installed. backup.sh will call sync.sh triggered by the backup systemd service which is triggered by a backup timer service...
+A timer based service will copy the database and the recorded pictures to another server - to ensure redundancy.  <br />
+pacman -S rsync must be installed. <br />
+backup.sh will call sync.sh triggered by the backup systemd service which is triggered by a backup timer service...

 ## TsvDBCreator
 The database module.
 Uses mysqlconnection and has been tested with mariadb.
-Offers dabasebase setup and control via the DBTools.py, which is the interface to the underlying database system.
+Offers dabasebase setup and control via the DBTools.py, which is the interface to the underlying database system. <br />
 In addition the creator provides email-tools and scripts for merging "Conplan" data into the intrinsic database.

 ## DBTools
 Technical database abstraction for the mysql.connector.
 This is the place to change the database backend

 ## Ximporter
 In order to import data from a retro software that is not able to provide any REST bindings, Ximporter has been created.
 It reads a propriaty XLS file and imports it into our system.
-Select a xls file (this feature needs to be adapted to the provider) to import it into the database.
+Select a xls file (this feature needs to be adapted to the provider) to import it into the database.  <br />
 Due to some restraints on the given infrastructure - this code works on windows.. (but looks a lot uglier)

 Ximporter has been written for "Conplan" and will have to be adapted for other backends.